-twins of the Interest in the Journal of the American Medical Association Psychiatry found that the genetic heritability of autism spectrum disorder is high compared with other factors.
-In fact, the researchers found that 56 percent - 95 percent of the effect is estimated to be genetic, according to a study of 258 twins suggests.
+twins 4 un Research in the Journal of the American Medical Association Psychiatry found that the genetic heritability of autism spectrum disorder is high compared with other factors.
+In fact, the researchers found that 56 percent to 95 percent of the effect is estimated to be genetic, according to a study of 258 twins suggests.
 (Genetic influences on autism are estimated to be between 74-98 percent according to research by the Medical Research Council in the UK.)